ExxonMobil denied appeal in explosion lawsuit

 In response to the ruling, ExxonMobil released the following statement Tuesday:

 ExxonMobil disagrees that the City Court adequately followed the Louisiana Supreme Court's prior instructions to conform damages awarded to 6 plaintiffs in the Andre Aaron v.
 ExxonMobil Corp. lawsuit to prior case precedent.
-We strive to continuously improve the safety of our facilities, and our workforce safety is among the lowest in our industry.
+We strive to continuously improve the safety of our facilities, and our workforce safety is among the best in our industry.
 ExxonMobil's meticulous attention to the safe operation of our facilities has ensured strict compliance with regulatory requirements at the federal, state and local levels.
 We operate to the highest standards to protect the health and safety of our workers and neighbors.
 We invest millions of dollars annually in site-wide safety training programs with proven results.

 More News